 MICS Fundraisers: All school fundraisers benefit MICS and its student community and are all preapproved by school leadership and the Board of Directors before the start of school unless a special circumstance exists.
-Fundraising activities for personal gain or other charities at MICS are not permitted.
-Students are encouraged to support charitable causes outside of MICS through service as a part of our core values.
+Fundraising activities for personal/individual matters or outside charities at MICS are not permitted.
+Students are encouraged to support charitable causes outside of MICS through available service activities through the school as a part of our core values.